frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 Inside this method we use the data that is provided by Facebook to either find a user or create one.
 The `first_or_create` method is pretty self-explanatory: it returns the user if they exist in the database or it creates a new user.
 It's important to note that when initializing a new user the `first_or_create` method automatically sets the `uid` and `provider` fields with their appropriate data.

-To create a new user for your app you will need to include at minimum the `password` fields inside the `first_or_create` loop (remember the `uid` is provided for you by default).
-However, the programmer is free to use whatever data that Facebook provides to incorporate it into their user class.
+To create a new user for your app you will need to include at minimum the `password` field inside the `first_or_create` loop (remember the `uid` is provided for you by default).
+However, the programmer is free to use whatever data Facebook provides to incorporate into their user class.
 For instance, you can extract the users Facebook's profile picture to use in your application by adding `user.image = auth.info.image` inside the `first_or_create` loop.

 In a nutshell, that's how to use Omniauth-Facebook in conjunction with Devise to allow your users to sign in securely to your website.